xcart/xcart-docs/_pages/kb_en/modules/customer_file_attachments.md

 To make use of customer file attachments, you will need to:
 {% toc %}

+{% note warning %}
-## Make sure the module Customer Files Uploads & Product Attachments is installed and active
+PREREQUISITES: Make sure the module Customer Files Uploads & Product Attachments is installed and active.

-For help installing or activating the module, see the section {% link "Managing addons" ref_gTOegEua %} of this manual.
+For help with installing or activating the module, see the section {% link "Managing addons" ref_gTOegEua %} of this manual.
+{% endnote %}

 ## Configure the module
 After making sure the module is installed and active, proceed to adjust the module settings: